When Angels & Serpents Dance

 When Angels & Serpents Dance is the seventh studio album by Christian metal band P.O.D., released in 2008.
-It is the first album to include Marcos Curiel since Satellite and the first and only album to be produced for P.O.D. by INO/Columbia.
+It is the first album to include Marcos Curiel since Satellite and the only P.O.D. album released on Columbia.
 It also includes Mike Muir from Suicidal Tendencies, Helmet guitarist/vocalist Page Hamilton, guest Gospel Choir, and the Marley Sisters.
 The album debuted at number 9 on the Billboard 200, selling over 34,000 copies in its first week.
 It has sold over 200,000 copies worldwide so far.
-A remixed and remastered version of the album, relabeled under Mascot Records, was released on October 14th, 2022.
+A remixed and remastered version of the album, relabeled under Mascot Records, was released on October 14, 2022.

 Pre-release

 Performances

 On June 1, 2007, at the ROCKBOX in San Diego, the band performed and revealed a new song entitled "Condescending", along with another new song performed on June 16, 2007, at the Journeys Backyard BBQ tour entitled "Addicted".
 They also revealed the title of their new album to be "When Angels & Serpents Dance".

 On August 4, 2007 the band played at Angel Stadium of Anaheim's annual Harvest Crusade where they revealed a new song entitled "I'll Be Ready" for a crowd of 42,000, the largest number in attendance for the three-day event.